Gerardo Torrado: Spain

-After débuting for UNAM in 1997, Torrado was bought three years later by Spanish club CD Tenerife where he played almost the whole season.
+Born in Mexico City, Torrado began his career with UNAM in 1997.
+After débuting in 1997, Torrado was bought three years later by Spanish club CD Tenerife where he played almost the whole season.
 The following year he was transferred to Poli Ejido.
 He caught the eye of Spanish club Sevilla where he had success in his first season but an injury left him out for almost a full season.
 He was then transferred to Racing de Santander.
 He did not have much chance to play because of his reported differences with the coach.
 He was eventually forced to return to Mexico.